sdushantha/insta-dl/README.md

 ## TODO
 - [ ] Download images from many users by haveing a list of usernames in a text file

+## Contributing

+* Check any open issues or open a new issue to start discussions about your ideas of features and/or bugs
+* Fork the repository, make changes, and send pull requests